 Strategy, Communications & Member Engagement

-The ongoing focus for Joanne and Kathryn is on the importance of communications and member engagement - from outreach to onboarding.
+The ongoing focus for Joanne, Betty and Joanna is on the importance of communications and member engagement - from outreach to onboarding.
 By the very nature of being an online community, Tutela’s growth and success is never static.
 It is ultimately driven by how well it evolves to meet the varying needs of current and future ESL/FSL teachers, curriculum developers, administrators as well as Tutela’s partners and supporting organizations.
 The team’s primary goals are to ensure that the interaction of members remains high, that their voices and opinions are heard, and that the technical features offered through Tutela are framed by the important “human aspect” that is needed for any successful, thriving community.